MileHacker Logo

 Special Weather Considerations

-Extreme heat in summer means staying hydrated and utilizing Sun protection.
-Plan for outdoor pursuits for early mornings or late afternoons.
-Freezing temperatures in winter mean packing thermal layers.
+Severe heat in summer means staying hydrated and utilizing Sun protection.
+Plan outdoor activities for early mornings or late afternoons.
+Freezing temperatures in winter mean packing warm layers.

 Kerman experiences no monsoons or hurricanes.
-Dust storms can occur, especially in summer, which could influence air quality and visibility.
+Dust storms can occur, notably in the summer months, which can affect air quality and visibility.

 Low Season